 - 1.1.
 This policy applies to the usage and activities of the Peer Support Centre in the UCC. - 1.2.
-The Vice-President Student Support and Programming shall report to Council at meetings with matters regarding the PSC, providing Council with the information it needs to continuously evaluate whether the space's usage aligns with the Council approved mandate and use of space principles.
+The Vice-President Student Services shall report to Council at meetings with matters regarding the PSC.

 - 2.1.
 The PSC exists to foster a confidential environment that is welcoming and safer for all identities by providing non-professional student-based support, resource recommendations, wellness education, and a workspace for Peer Support Centre volunteers. - 2.2.
 In order for the PSC to be a safer space for all of the undergraduate students that the USC represents, an active effort must be made to create space wherein students of all backgrounds and identities feel welcome, valued, and be celebrated without hatred, harassment, or judgment within the space.